-Local governments receive State support for libraries through three different programs: the State Aid program, the Regional Multitype Library Cooperative Grant program, and the Public Library Construction Grant program.
-Continuation of these funding sources will ensure that the State will play an appropriate role in enhancing public library service by matching local library expenditures, enhancing consortia services to area libraries, and providing needed dollars for the construction of new public libraries.
+Local governments receive State support for libraries through three different programs: the State Aid program, the Regional Multi-type Library Cooperative Grant program, and the Public Library Construction Grant program.
+Continuation of these funding sources will ensure that the State will play an appropriate role in enhancing public library service by matching local library expenditures, enhancing consortia services to area libraries, and providing needed dollars for the construction of new public libraries

-The Legislature increased State Aid to Public Libraries by \$1.5 million to \$21.8 million in the 2019 Legislative Session.
+The Legislature funded State Aid to Public Libraries at \$19.4 million, a \$ 2.1 million increase from the 2020 Legislative Session.
+Funding for Library Construction Grants and Library Cooperatives totaled \$2 million.
 Palm Beach County strongly SUPPORTS the restoration of the State Aid to Public Libraries program to at least the 2017 level of \$23 million.

-Approximately 51% of Floridians have a library card, visiting our libraries 75.1 million times in person and 97.3 million virtual visits to library websites.
+Approximately 51% of Floridians have a library card, vising our libraries 75.1 million times in person and 97.3 virtual visits to library websites.
 A strong fiscal foundation for our public libraries is critical to the state's economic and educational success.